3ll1mac/ackerman/ackerman_robot/Readme.md

 ## Ros control

-First, the current ackermann project was based on the <a link="https://github.com/ros-controls/gz_ros2_control/tree/rolling/gz_ros2_control_demos/examples">ros_control_demo</a>.
+First, the current ackermann project was based on the (https://github.com/ros-controls/gz_ros2_control/tree/rolling/gz_ros2_control_demos/examples)ros_control_demo.
 They already have an ackermann example that can be tested with the example_ackermann_drive.cpp.

 After that, the teleop key node can be added to the launch file with the valid remap from <code>/cmd_vel</code> to <code>controller_name>/reference</code>.

-In order to move the ackerman robot, the <a link="https://control.ros.org/rolling/doc/ros2_controllers/steering_controllers_library/doc/userdoc.html#steering-controllers-library-userdoc">steering_controllers_library</a> was used.
+In order to move the ackerman robot, the steering_controllers_library (https://control.ros.org/rolling/doc/ros2_controllers/steering_controllers_library/doc/userdoc.html#steering-controllers-library-userdoc) was used.
 It already handles the ackermann project where the wheels on one axis are fixed (traction/drive) wheels, and the wheels on the other axis are steerable.

 ## Overall working